-At MRO Electric and Supply, we offer a wide range of refurbished and reconditioned automation products for each of our manufacturer lines.
+At MRO Electric and Supply, we offer a wide range of repaired, refurbished and reconditioned automation products for each of our manufacturer lines.
 We never supply used, untested, second-hand parts.
 Each of our refurbished parts is fully cleaned, serviced, functionally tested, and upgraded to optimal working order before being made available for sale.
 We also place each of our reconditioned products in like-new packaging for easy identification, transportation, and storage.

 Benefits of Refurbished Automation Products: